Present at One's Own Funeral: David Cameron's Memoirs

 What was most insightful then about this conversation was not that Cameron and his circle thought that the referendum could be advantageous or that they had developed a plant to take advantage of those opportunities, but that they viewed the referendum campaign as politically advantageous because they had a plan, and that plan relied entirely on factors they had no control over, namely what other politicians did.
 It relied on those politicians acting in a way contrary to their self-interest to achieve an outcome which would harm their own positions.
 It was without a doubt clever.
 It was also grossly stupid.

-This undoubtedly clever, but strategically stupid and ultimately calamitous plan on which David Cameron staked his career and the future of the country upon symbolizes for me one half of Cameroonism.
-Intelligence and cleverness separated from any sort of rigour, the belief that conflicts can be won by avoiding battle through maneuver.
-Not to mention absolute confidence in one's ability to maneuver such that there was no need to plan to win a battle if one nevertheless occured.
-Napoleon, when asked what attribute he looked for in generals, asked "But is he lucky?"
-Cameron definitely believed in his lucky star, especially after the narrow escapes of Cleggmania(in 2010), the Scottish Referendum, and the 2015 election.
+The undoubtedly clever, but strategically stupid and ultimately calamitous plan on which David Cameron staked his career and the future of the country upon symbolizes for me one half of Cameroonism.
+Intelligence and cleverness separated from any sort of rigour, combined with a belief that conflicts can be won by avoiding battle through maneuver.
+All paired with an absolute confidence in one's ability to maneuver such that there was no need to plan to win a battle if one nevertheless occurred.
+Napoleon, when asked what attribute he looked for in generals, famously asked "But is he lucky?"
+Cameron believed in his lucky star, especially after the narrow escapes of Cleggmania(in 2010), the Scottish Referendum, and the 2015 election.
 But rather than learning from those near brushes with career ending disaster that he should leave less to fate, the Prime Minister appeared to become convinced that he was inherently blessed with good fortune.
 How else to explain how little work went into trying to make his own luck in 2016?

 This sort of hatred is not unknown on an individual level, but I detected it as widespread across different personal and ideological factions.
 Most importantly, it indicated to me that many Tories would base their behavior not on what they wanted to happen with regards to Brexit, but on what course of action would inflict the most damage on Cameron and Osborne.